-On Friday the EU will put startup-friendly legislation to member states – will they sign up? – TechCrunch
+On Friday the EU will put startup-friendly legislation to member states — will they sign up? – TechCrunch

 However, the group is also urging EU Member States to turn the recommendations into actual national legislation, and not just stay on the books at the EU Commission.

-Not Optional points out that its own ranking of European nations’ stock options policies showed dramatically stark differences around how EU members states treat the issues, with, for instance, Latvia, Estonia and France ranking highly, while founders in Germany, Spain, and Belgium still face barriers when they try to use stock options to incentivize staff and attract talent.
+Not Optional points out that its own ranking of European nations’ stock options policies showed dramatically stark differences around how EU members states treat the issues, with, for instance, Latvia, Estonia and France ranking highly, while founders in Germany, Spain and Belgium still face barriers when they try to use stock options to incentivize staff and attract talent.

 But we are not out of the woods yet.

-While there is enthusiasm emanating from the corridors of Brussels, my sources tell me that some countries, such as Germany, may be looking to water the SNS down in some aspects.
+While there is enthusiasm emanating from the corridors of Brussels, my sources tell me that some countries, such as Germany, may be looking to water down the SNS in some aspects.
 In particular, Germany has been kicking up a fuss about the startup-in-a-day provision, on the grounds that identity checks may take longer.
-Given the UK, an EU member until only recently, has had this capability for at least 10 years, Germany’s protestations seem somewhat over-egged.
+Given the U.K., an EU member until only recently, has had this capability for at least 10 years, Germany’s protestations seem somewhat over-egged.

 All eyes will be on the announcement on Friday.